Evyweb/ioctopus/README.md

 ![logo-ioctopus.png](assets/logo-ioctopus.png)

 ## Introduction
-An IOC (Inversion of Control) container for Typescript.
+An IoC (Inversion of Control) container for TypeScript.

-The idea behind is to create a simple container that can be used to register and resolve dependencies working with classes & functions but without reflect metadata.
+The idea behind it is to create a simple container that can register and resolve dependencies for classes and functions without relying on reflect metadata.

-It is using simple Typescript code, so it can be used in any project without any dependency.
+It uses plain TypeScript code, so it can be added to any project without additional dependencies.

-Works also in NextJS middleware and node+edge runtimes.
+It also works in Next.js middleware and Node and Edge runtimes.

 ## Installation
 ```npm i @evyweb/ioctopus```